nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 If the server does not respond within the time out period, then it is recommended that the client retry the operation.
 This is to allow for intermittent network errors.
 After a limited number of retries (e.g. 3-5) the client MAY assume that the server is unavailable and SHOULD respond appropriately by making it clear to the user that a triage cannot be currently performed.
 If the EMS is acting as the client (for example, in the `$evaluate` operation), it should present the message or interaction to the user.
 If the CDSS is acting as the client, then the response will be to the EMS.

-## General API considerations ##

-### note element ###

-The note element appears in several resources in scope of the CDS API.
-A general view has been taken that notes made by EMS users are not taken into consideration by the CDSS.
-If there is information to be communicated, it MUST be communicated in a structured form.
-This is to reduce the risk of inappropritae triage due to end users assuming notes will be considered.
-Accordingly, the note element where it occurs MUST NOT be populated.